Currently viewing

 From the perspective of corrosion, there are a number of problematic areas in many aircraft.
 The engine exhaust can accelerate degradation, especially when deposits are trapped in hard-to-clean areas.
 Any area where moisture is trapped can negatively affect corrosion.
 Lavatories can represent problem areas, as human waste can be highly corrosive.
 Numerous other areas are also susceptible to corrosion damage.

-Some of the more common forms of corrosion found on aircraft may include: surface corrosion - galvanic corrosion - filiform corrosion - fretting - stress corrosion cracking (SCC) - intergranular corrosion (IGC) - and exfoliation (
+Some of the more common forms of corrosion found on aircraft may include: surface corrosion - galvanic corrosion - filiform corrosion - fretting - stress corrosion cracking (SCC) - intergranular corrosion (IGC) - and exfoliation (a severe form of IGC associated with aluminum alloys).

 One of the more recognizable aircraft incidents involving corrosion is the explosive decompression of an Aloha Airlines 737-200 in 1988.
 A large section of the upper part of the fuselage separated from the aircraft at 24,000 feet.
 There was one fatality and numerous injuries, but the crew were able to land the aircraft.